CJGreig/QGIS-Documentation/docs/training_manual/expressions/expression.rst

-As we are approaching the second half of the semester, and you have all been working in QGIS for several weeks, lab instructions will become less specific, which will require you to rely on your team and also on using only QGIS sources to assist you with completing the lab.
+As we are approaching the second half of the semester, and you have all been working in QGIS for several weeks, lab instructions will become less specific, which will require you to rely on your team and also on using online QGIS sources to assist you with completing the lab.

 Below is an example of the map I created for the assignment.
 Note my five classes.